 1. Cheesy Cat Treats

-Cowboy Way’s feline taste-testers approved of these cheesy, gooey treats made from a combination of cheese, yogurt, flour, cornmeal and water.
+Feline taste-testers approved of these cheesy, gooey treats from Cowboy Way.
+They're made from a combination of cheese, yogurt, flour, cornmeal and water.
 Flatten the mixture out with a rolling pin and bake like a pizza for 25 minutes, then cut into tiny, cat-friendly squares.
 If the finished product is firm on the outside and chewy on the inside, you’ve baked yourself some serious bargaining power.

 2. Holy Mackerel Cat Treats

-Canned mackerel is the main ingredient in CDkitchen’s recipe, which also calls for breadcrumbs, egg, vegetable oil or bacon grease and Brewer’s yeast (said to be packed with vitamins).
+Canned mackerel is the main ingredient in this recipe from CDKitchen, which also calls for breadcrumbs, egg, vegetable oil or bacon grease and Brewer’s yeast (said to be packed with vitamins).
 Mix the ingredients well, place treats one inch apart on a baking sheet and bake for 25 minutes.
 You'll get soft, tasty morsels that your cat will want right meow.

 3. Fresh-Baked Flour Treats

 Start by mashing tuna really well with a fork.
 Add whole wheat flour and mash some more.
 Stir in milk, vegetable oil and egg.
 Use a teaspoon to roll the dough into balls and bake for 10 minutes.
-If tuna isn’t kitty’s thing, the Nest’s recipe says it can be substituted with salmon or strained meat baby food in ham, beef or chicken flavors.
+If tuna isn’t kitty’s thing, this cat treat recipe from The Nest says it can be substituted with salmon or strained meat baby food in ham, beef or chicken flavors.
 Add a quarter cup of cheddar to make them even better.

 4. Tuna Cat Treats

-A food processor will more quickly combine the canned tuna, egg, flour, parsley and water mixture described in Mess For Less’ recipe.
+A food processor will more quickly combine the canned tuna, egg, flour, parsley and water mixture described in this recipe from Mess For Less.
 It’s a stroke of pure (purr?) genius that they suggest using a bottle cap as a treat-cutter.
 Pop onto parchment paper and then into the oven for 20 minutes.
 Cat eyes will widen as they slowly puff up!